 After a refreshing Independence Day off, our team is back in the office both writing and reading about code.
 The top staff reads for this week’s RC cover Square’s iPad replacement, Google’s new Indexing API, and how to design the perfect gradient.

-Takeaway: It’s interesting to see the evolutionary cycle of Point of Sales hardware: From custom POS systems to consumer hardware (iPads) and then back to custom POS systems.
-It’s possible to dismiss at first, since the iPad plus a Square Reader and mobile app does meet the definition of ‘good enough’; however this is a mature product category now, so re-examining it and adding Quality of life (QOL) improvements makes sense.
+Takeaway: It’s interesting to see the cycle of point of sales hardware: From custom POS systems to consumer hardware (iPads) and then back to custom POS systems.
+It’s possible to dismiss at first, since the iPad and a peice of plastic you bought on Etsy does meet the definition of ‘good enough.’
+But this is a mature product category now, so re-examining it and adding quality of life improvements makes sense.

 Source: Google Webmaster Central Blog